simonbe/docs/GettingStartedJobSearch.md

 If no logo exists, a 1x1 pixel size white image is returned.

 ### Jobtech-Taxonomy
-If you need help finding the official names for occupations, skills, or geographic locations you will find them in our [Taxonomy API] https://www.jobtechdev.se/docs/taxonomy/getting-started/
+If you need help finding the official names for occupations, skills, or geographic locations you will find them in our [Taxonomy API] (https://www.jobtechdev.se/docs/taxonomy/getting-started/)

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 We won't attempt to explain this attribute by attribute in this document.
-Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se).
+Instead we've decided to try to include this in the data model which you can find in our [Swagger-GUI](https://jobsearch.api.jobtechdev.se).

 Successful queries will have a response code of 200 and give you a result set that consists of:
 1. Some meta data about your search such as number of hits and the time it took to execute the query and